The Ultimate Guide to Automotive Functional Safety

 The HARA Process – Key Steps

-For each identified hazardous event, three key factors are assessed:- Severity (S)
+For each identified hazardous event, three key factors are assessed:

 These three factors are combined using a standardized risk matrix to assign an ASIL (QM, A, B, C, or D).
 Higher ASILs demand more stringent safety measures during development.